-The 2000 Stanley Cup Finals was contested by the Eastern Conference champion New Jersey Devils and the Western Conference champion Dallas Stars who were the defending Stanley Cup champion.
-The Devils were led by captain Scott Stevens, coach Larry Robinson and goalie Martin Brodeur.
-The Stars were led by captain Derian Hatcher, coach Ken Hitchcock and goalie Ed Belfour.
+The 2000 Stanley Cup Finals were contested by the Eastern Conference champion New Jersey Devils and the Western Conference champion Dallas Stars who were the defending Stanley Cup champion.
+The Devils were led by captain Scott Stevens, coach Larry Robinson, and goalie Martin Brodeur.
+The Stars were led by captain Derian Hatcher, coach Ken Hitchcock, and goalie Ed Belfour.

 The 2003 Stanley Cup Finals was a best-of-seven playoff series that determined the champion of the National Hockey League (NHL) for the 2002 – 2003 season.
-As a culmination of the 2003 Stanley Cup playoffs, the second-seeded Eastern Conference champion New Jersey Devils defeated the seventh seeded Western Conference champion Mighty Ducks of Anaheim in seven games and were awarded the ...
+As a culmination of the 2003 Stanley Cup playoffs, the second-seeded Eastern Conference champion New Jersey Devils defeated the seventh-seeded Western Conference champion Mighty Ducks of Anaheim in seven games and were awarded the ...